pawel717/AJiO-project/README.md

 # AJiO-project
-Uni project - own language to Solidity translation
+Uni project - own language to Solidity translation using Antlr4